 Most model trains operate at between 10 and 18 Volts.
-Variable voltage is used to control trains conventionally with a transformer.
+The variable voltage is used to control trains conventionally with a transformer.
 Command Control systems use a constant voltage on the rails and control train speed differently.
 Lights and other accessories also normally operate at a fixed, or constant voltage.

 02 of 07

 Amperage, measured in Amps (A) is the "Amount" of power in an electrical charge.
 In the water pipe analogy, Amps is the volume of water flowing through the pipe.

 Amperage is important to how many trains and accessories you can run.
 The more Amps your power supply puts out, the more you can do with it.

 Wattage is a total measure of the work which the electricity can perform.
 Watts are equal to Volts multiplied by Amps.